- About Us

 Family Legacy has been called to work exclusively with the country of Zambia and specifically with the orphaned and vulnerable children who live there.
 Zambia is located in sub-Saharan Africa.
 It is a landlocked country slightly larger than the state of Texas.

-There are 13.8 million people in Zambia and half of them are under the age of 16.
+There are over 15 million people in Zambia and half of them are under the age of 16.
 This huge number is due to the high death rate from extreme poverty and HIV/AIDS.

 Zambia has the 7th highest AIDS infection rate in the world.